Genetic Testing for Familial Hypercholesterolemia

 Although homozygous FH is rare, heterozygous FH is relatively common, occurring in approximately 1 in 300 individuals.
 Early diagnosis and treatment can make a major impact towards reducing future CVD risk.
 Thus, identification of FH mutations and cascade genetic screening may be highly advantageous.
 However, which patients to refer for genetic testing remains controversial.
 The goal of this study was develop a model that might lead to a greater positive yield from genetic testing, and the authors show superiority in this regard over other commonly used algorithms.
 The precise equation will be available online as a calculator to aid in selection of suspected FH patients for genetic screening.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Novel Agents, Primary Hyperlipidemia, Statins, Hypertension, Smoking
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Homozygous Familial Hypercholesterolemia, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Novel Agents, Primary Hyperlipidemia, Statins, Hypertension, Smoking

 Keywords: Body Mass Index, Cardiovascular Diseases, Cholesterol, HDL, Cholesterol, LDL, Diabetes Mellitus, Dyslipidemias, Genetic Testing, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Hypercholesterolemia, Hyperlipoproteinemia Type II, Hypertension, Lipoproteins, HDL, Metabolic Syndrome X, Mutation, Primary Prevention, Smoking, Triglycerides